jincon/KillShell/README.md

 # KillShell

-KillShell Is A Webshell Killer Write By Python
+KillShell Is A Webshell Killing Trojan Tool Write By Python

 If you find another Webshell Trojan, please send email to me, or leave a message, I will update the feature code